 simplifying and modernising our island’s laws

 Malcolm Le Boutillier joined the Law Commission in 2010.
 He was admitted as a Solicitor of the Royal Court of Jersey in 1975.
 He was previously a senior partner at Le Gallais & Luce, Solicitors, Advocates & Notaries Public.
 He has served as president of the Chambre des Écrivains and is a former chairman of the Mental Health Review Tribunal.
 Reappointed as a member for a 3-year term on 19 January 2016.

 Professor Andrew Le Sueur became a member of the Commission in October 2013.
 He was educated at Trinity, Les Quennevais and Hautlieu Schools.
 After a law degree at the London School of Economics and call to the English Bar (Middle Temple, 1987) he has pursued an academic career, teaching and researching at UCL (1988-2000), the University of Birmingham (2001-2006), Queen Mary University of London (2006-2013) and now Professor of Constitutional Justice at the University of Essex.
 His areas of specialism are in public law and human rights.
 He is a door tenant at Brick Court Chambers, London.
-He was the founding director of studies at the Jersey Institute of Law (2009-13) and is a member of the editorial board of the Jersey and Guernsey Law Review.
+He was the founding director of studies at the Jersey Institute of Law (2009-13) and has been member of the editorial board of the Jersey and Guernsey Law Review.
 Appointed as a member for a 5-year term on 8 October 2013 (current term expires October 2018).